philc/book-notes/lifestyle/destination earth - nicos hadjicostis.md

     learn twice as much about China during the second decade of his residence."
   * The right magnification of a country depends on its size and complexity, and one's personal interest in the country.
-    * (For me, feudal Japan warrants grater magnification than say Taiwan).
+    * (For me, feudal Japan warrants greater magnification than say Taiwan).
 * The Wise-Line
   * The path that one takes when exploring a country or place.
 "A 'wise line' captures the country's most characteristic landscapes, villages, towns, and cultures."